usnistgov/oscal-xproc3/projects/oscal-from-pdf/readme.md

 ### From PDF to HTML - to NISO STS - to OSCAL

 Not all PDF is created equal.
-And multiple ways to produce HTML or other legible forms from PDF sources exist, with varying results.
+And multiple ways to produce HTML or other tractable forms from PDF sources exist, with varying results.

 Since these tools will change, we don't recommend any, but suggest trying a range and choosing, or choosing based on some other criterion.